Adrikikicp/Astro8-MacroAssembler/README.md

 ## Building:

-Goto tools/razzle.cmd and run it (for Linux users use prebuild.sh instead).

-After that, run make build and the program will compile.
+Run ```bash  make build``` and the program will compile.

-ADDITIONAL AND IMPORTANT NOTE: The makefile will search for the Armstrong compiler.
+ADDITIONAL AND IMPORTANT NOTE: The makefile will search for the [Armstrong compiler](https://github.com/sam-astro/Astro8-Computer).
 If you don't have it, make sure to install it manually instead.
 We don't add prebuilt binaries to the repository.

 After that, you should have the compiler and assembler files.